Getting divorced requires more than just deciding with whom shared children will live or who will get the house.

 What Documents You Need to Provide to Your Forensic Accountant

 If you are thinking about hiring a forensic accountant, it’s important that you start getting your finances in order now.
-Documents that your forensic accountant will absolutely need to review in order to be able to effectively assist you include
+Documents that your forensic accountant will absolutely need to review in order to be able to effectively assist you in your divorce include

 - tax documents,